Get cheap cover if you're going abroad for two months or more

 We've also picked out the best deal if you're a little older, though be aware that many insurers have maximum age limits so anyone over 55 should double-check.

-Cover for anyone who is 70 and over may be very difficult to find, so if that's you, try a broker who may be able to get you a specialist deal.
+Cover for anyone who is 70 or over may be very difficult to find, so if that's you, try a broker who may be able to get you a specialist deal.
 You can find a broker via the British Insurance Brokers' Association.

 It's also worth checking prices on comparison sites.
 We found that prices on MoneySupermarket.com* sometimes beat our top picks for those that meet our minimum cover levels, though be aware the really cheap policies may have limited cover.